namanjh/vendor_search_application/README.md

 Users can find any local stores where a product is available within certain radius.
 Users can find individual people providing any kind of service.
 Eg. Cook, Cleaner, Plumber, Tutor, Guard, etc.
 Socialization among the people is developed.
-Vendors will be provided with analytics tools to analyze their business status.
+Vendors will be provided with analytics tools to analyze their business status.(Not completed yet.)

-This Application is a team effort.
-Team Members are:
-1. Narendra Nath Jha - Developer
-2. Bishwadeep Chaudhary - UI design + Future Work
-3. Sajan Nath Yogi - Database + Presentation